oroinc/documentation/commerce/frontstore_guide/rfq/index.rst

 From the Quick Order Form
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-To create a RFQ from the quick order form:
+To create an RFQ from the quick order form:

 1. Click **Quick Order Form** in the top right corner of the page.